 - Wildlife sensory disturbance

 - Habituation

 - Encroachment on wildlife corridors

 - Habitat loss

 - Disruption of nests and dens

 - Direct mortality

 - Loss/damage to cultural resources

 - Disruption to the public due to changes in the environment

 - Risk to public safety

 - c.
 If you answered YES in Part 4(b), briefly describe in Table 2 those environmental effects not already identified in Table 1.

 - d.
-Are any site-specific mitigation measures required to address those effects in Section 4(c) and Table 2?
+Are any project or site-specific mitigation measures required to address those effects in Section 4(a) and Table 1 and/or those effects in Section 4(c) and Table 2?

-YES NO

-- e.
-If you answered YES in Part 4(d), briefly describe those mitigation measures in Table 2.

-- f.
-Will the standard and site-specific mitigation measures identified in Attachment 1 and Part 4(e) (Table 2) reduce the significance of the environmental effects of the

-project?
-Please rate the level of significance for potential residual environmental effects in Table 2. (using the criteria provided in Table 5.8 of the MSCR).
+\\\\YES\\\NO - e.
+If you answered YES in Part 4(d), briefly describe those mitigation measures in Table 2. - f.
+Will the standard and project/site-specific mitigation measures identified in Attachment 1 and Part 4(e) (Table 2) reduce the significance of the environmental effects of the project?
+Please rate the level of significance for potential residual environmental effects in Table 2 (using the criteria and ratings provided in Tables 5.10 and 5.11 of the MSCR).